Needs a service

 Typically, resources used for Self-directed help can be provided by a Youth AOD worker or online such as in YoDAA’s self-help section for young people.
 Mobile applications are also increasingly popular with young people as a way to track their substance use, set goals, and get information and education.

 Do you think self-help options may suit a young person you care about?
-Talk to YoDAA for more ideas.
+Contact YoDAA (1800 458 685) if you wish to find a service near you.